ionelaSabinaMacovei/farm-animal-quiz/README.md

 1.
 - Expected - Sound button is expected to play sounds.
 - Testing - Press the button to see if it is working.
-- Result - Not workimg.
+- Result - Not sounds were played.
-- Fix - Wire the button to the javasccript file by using getElementById.
+- Fix - Wire the button to the javaScript file by using getElementById.
 Creating a new variable with the document.getElementById and using the id of the button.

 2.
-- Expected - Sound stop when the next button is presed.
+- Expected - Sound stop when the next button is pressed.
 - Testing - Press the next button.
 - Result - The sound continue to play.
 - Fix - Fixed the bug by using addEventListener.
-Create the nextButton.addEventListener and setting the function when clicked the button audio will pause(audi.pause).
+Create the nextButton.addEventListener and setting the function when clicked the button audio will pause(audio.pause).

 3.
 - Expected - Score to be incremented by one.
-- Testing - Plaing the game.
+- Testing - Playing the game.
 - Result - The score is incremented by 3.
 - Fix - Removed the loop through the answer buttons and event listener, and instead created three separate event listeners; one for each answer button.

 4.
-- Expected - If pressed the correct answer the button turns green and if incorrect the buton turn red.
+- Expected - If pressed the correct answer the button turns green and if incorrect the button turn red.
 - Testing - Pressed the answer button.
 - Result - The game doesn't actually tell them which answer was the correct one.
 - Fix - Amended the function to also highlight the correct answer button in green even when a different button has been pressed.
 This adds to a better user experience overall.